2018 Annual Conference

 MRA Author Luncheons have a fresh new format!
 Take a break from sessions to enjoy a meal while you engage with ground-breaking national authors, Marc Brown (Saturday) and Jason Reynolds (Sunday).

 Expand your MRA experience by meeting author Jason Reynolds.
 Jason is a New York Times bestselling author, a National Book Award Honoree, a Kirkus Award winner, a Walter Dean Myers Award winner, an NAACP Image Award winner, and the recipient of multiple Coretta Scott King honors.
 His debut novel was When I Was the Greatest and was followed by Boy in the Black Suit and All American Boys (co-written with Brendan Kiely), As Brave As You, Jump Anyway, and the first two books in the Track series, Ghost and Patina.
 Don’t miss out on this highly engaging and spirited event.
 Jason Reynolds will only be speaking at the Sunday Author Luncheon.
 The cost of this luncheon is $30.00.
-A book signing will follow the luncheon.
+A book signing will follow the luncheon in the exhibit hall.

 Join Nerdy Book Club co-founders, Donalyn Miller and Colby Sharp, at this year’s Nerdy Book Club Luncheon.
 The Nerdy Book Club blog believes that every reader has value and voice in their community.
 Nerdy is a community blog that invites teachers, librarians, and authors to share their enthusiasm for engaging students with reading.
 Attendees will discuss new books and resources, and reflect on their reading experiences.
 Each attendee will receive a copy of Nerdy Book Club co-founder Colby Sharp’s debut book The Creativity Project.
 The cost of this Saturday luncheon is $32.00.